Differences between undergraduate and graduate schools

 Research Life

-My research mainly involves programming and conducting demonstration experiments to build smart building systems.
-Previously, many students would go to the lab every day, but due to the impact of COVID-19, almost all research activities, such as general meetings and team meetings, can now be carried out from home.
-However, some students still go to the lab to work in order to concentrate
+My research focuses on programming and field experiments for building smart building systems.
+Previously, many students would go to the lab daily, but due to the COVID-19 pandemic, almost all research activities, including general and team meetings, can now be conducted from home.
+However, some students still work in the lab to concentrate.

-In my field, research often uses machine learning, so our lab is equipped with several high-performance computers.
-While managing access rights and other matters has been left to students, there's no need to worry if you check handover documents or ask your professors or senior colleagues for any questions.
-Our lab is also divided into teams based on research fields, and we hold weekly team meetings where we can report and discuss the progress of our research activities with our professors.
-When you're unsure how to proceed with your research, it's important not to worry about it alone, but to consult with your professors or senior colleagues.
-They may be able to point out solutions you might not have noticed on your own
+My field often uses machine learning for research, so the lab is equipped with several high-performance computers.
+While managing access rights and other details is left to students, there's no need to worry if you check handover documents or ask your professors or senior colleagues for help.
+In addition, the lab is divided into teams based on research fields, and weekly team meetings allow students to report and discuss the progress of their research with their professors.
+When you're unsure how to proceed with your research, it's important to avoid worrying alone and to consult with your professors or senior colleagues.
+You may be able to find a solution you wouldn't have noticed on your own.
+While balancing research

-My current concern is balancing my research activities with job hunting, but I would like to continue trying my best to find an interesting research topic through trial and error and use it to contribute to my master's thesis
+and job hunting is currently a challenge, I'd like to continue my efforts to find an interesting research topic through trial and error and use it to contribute to my master's thesis.

 T.K.
 (1st year master's student, Graduate School of Education, Department of Educational Sciences)